Quzhou Stadium: Key Features and Facilities

-Beyond that, the stadium has lively, multicolored seating, a brightly lit soccer stadium, and a full track surrounding it.
-The stadium also is surrounded by bike paths and walkways, ultimately contributing to the communal feel of this piece.
-Architectural critics and magazines compliment the stadium's masterful understanding of functionality with its unique use of materials and lighting as well as Yansong's masterful understanding of his message with grassy mounds perfectly blending the modern stadium into the landscape.
+The stadium has multicolored seating, a brightly lit soccer stadium, and a full track surrounding it.
+The stadium is surrounded by bike paths and walkways, contributing to the communal feel of this piece.
+Architectural critics and magazines compliment the stadium's understanding of functionality with its unique use of materials and lighting as well as Yansong's message with grassy mounds perfectly blending the modern stadium into the landscape.

 The facilities for this stadium are substantial, meant to provide large crowds with convenience and luxury.
 The facilities include: